huggingface/datasets/templates/README_guide.md

 State whether the dataset contains other data that might be considered sensitive (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history).

 If efforts were made to anonymize the data, describe the anonymization process.

 ## Considerations for Using the Data

-### Social Biases Discussion and Analysis
+### Discussion of Social Impact and Biases

 Provide descriptions of specific biases that are likely to be reflected in the data.
 See [Blodgett et al 2020](https://www.aclweb.org/anthology/2020.acl-main.485/), [Yacine Jernite's notebook on Reddit data](https://yjernite.github.io/lfqa.html#reddit_biases), or [Dinan et al 2020 on biases in Wikipedia (esp.
 Table 1)](https://arxiv.org/abs/2005.00614) for further discussion and examples.

 If analyses have been run analyzing these biases, please add brief summaries and links to the studies here.

+Please also provide a broader statement of possible social impact resulting from the use of this dataset, both negative and positive: especially for datasets in a currenty under-represented language.

 ### Other Known Limitations